-1. Using a college entrance examination as a high school exiting test: While achievement tests, such as, the tests designed by SBAC and PARCC, are meant to tap into curriculum-based domains in different subject areas by grade level, college entrance tests are not.
+5.3.3 Cautions and Evidence Needs: Using College Entrance Examinations for achievement tests, such as, the tests designed by SBAC and PARCC, are meant to tap into curriculum-based domains in different subject areas by grade level, college entrance tests are not.
 If the inferences that users make from the results are about students' proficiency levels referring back to specific content standards taught through the high school curriculum, then, college entrance test scores will not be the most valid indicators.
 However, the tests will likely provide information on student abilities in the general domains that test-makers delineate.